 The storage business is subject to seasonality.
 There is naturally more activity in the warmer months and less activity in the colder months.
+This natural increase in activity was muted in Q2 2020 due to COVID-19.
 Operating costs are higher during the winter months due to heating and snow removal costs resulting in lower NOI margins in Q1 and Q4, versus Q2 and Q3.
 This is consistent with results experienced in the Northern US.